Zero-Sum Game in Trading in Practice

 Imagine that there is just a single trader in a particular isolated market, and he holds a certain amount of assets and money.
 Let’s assume there is no self-trade prevention system and commissions are zero. it’s evident that this trader can neither gain nor lose to himself over any period of time.

 Now imagine that he randomly splits his money and assets into number of trading accounts, and appoints a trader to each of them.
 Still, the total sum of P&L will remain zero.
 Same is true if these traders initially were individual traders.

-In reality the system isn’t closed.
-Production increases amount and value of assets, money can be added or taken out of the system.
+In reality, the system isn’t closed.
+Production increases the amount and value of assets, money can be added or taken out of the system.
 However, for day trading those factors usually are more negligible than, for instance, commissions, which make the sum of P&L negative for traders.

 How should it affect my trading strategy?

 At the same time, you need to avoid making transactions with stronger competitors that would do the same to you.
 But not all of the other market participants are your competitors.
-Some of them are allies who by their actions move the price in the direction desirable for you, or give useful signals.
+Some of them are allies who by their actions move the price in the direction desired for you or give useful signals.

 To design a profitable trading strategy, it is essential to describe the profiles of its allies and competitors by identifying its strength and weaknesses.
 Justify why your strategy is going to make transactions with weaker competitors and how it will avoid transactions with stronger competitors.
 Make sure it has the following relations with other market participants: